LUP-LuftbildUmweltPlanung/GFM_aerial/Readme.md

 pip install -v --disable-pip-version-check --no-cache-dir --no-build-isolation --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```

+### Logging with MLflow
+If you want to log your statistics with MLflow, you have to modify GFM-main/mlflow_config_example.py with your own configurations.

 ### Executing pretraining - GFM teacher
 If you want to use the GFM by Mendieta et al. as teacher, download it from [here](https://onedrive.live.com/?redeem=aHR0cHM6Ly8xZHJ2Lm1zL2YvcyFBa1RuNzZtOTA3T1RocFJKakg4ZWhmc2tiZ0NMWHc%5FZT1aSnJlRm8&id=93B3D3BDA9EFE744%21100937&cid=93B3D3BDA9EFE744)